DonMcD/ultimate-plex-stack/README.md

 2. In Sonarr you will want to set your category to "tv", this will create the tv folder

-Anytime you reference your media folder in a container you want the path to look like /share/media/tv instead of /tv like a lot of the default guide says, if you do end up mapping the path as /tv hardlinking will not work
+Anytime you reference your media folder in a container you want the path to look like /share/media/tv instead of /tv like a lot of the default guides say, if you do end up mapping the path as /tv hardlinking will not work

 ## Possible Additions